To Keep Your Partner Close, Do These 3 Things The Moment You Feel Disconnected

 Strategize how to discuss these things with your spouse.
 If things are going to change either way, for the better or for worse, someone needs to try to get things out on the table where they can be discussed.

-If the two of you have not had much success in attempting discussions of this type, then you need to do it in a different way than you have in the past.
+If the two of you have not had much success in attempting discussions of this type, you need to do them differently than you have in the past.

-You could discuss this with a friend to get some input, but be careful in doing this.
-Your spouse may not like the fact that someone else knows the struggles you are facing, and you don’t want to discuss it with a person who has trouble keeping confidences.
+You could discuss this with a friend to get some input, but be careful.
+Your spouse may not like someone else knowing your struggles, and you don’t want to discuss it with someone who has trouble keeping confidences.

-If you are involved in a religious community, try turning to someone who has been a mentor or advisor in the past.
+If you are involved in a religious community, consider seeking guidance from a mentor or advisor who has been there before.

-The goal is to come up with a way of entering into a discussion regarding your evaluation of the relationship and determine how to change it for the better.
+The goal is to devise a way of entering into a discussion regarding your evaluation of the relationship and determine how to improve it.

 At some point in time, you will need to suck in some air, say a prayer, and initiate the discussion.
 When you do this, do not be surprised if things take off in directions that you never expected.

-If you want to understand how to save your marriage, you have to take time to think this through.
-Your preparation should mean that the emotional edge has been taken off of your presentation, and it is now a little more factual than it was at first.
+You must think this through to understand how to save your marriage.
+Your preparation should mean that your presentation has lost its emotional edge and is now a little more factual than at first.

-Your spouse has not had the time to do that, so strap yourself in and hang on and allow for some emotion to be blown off at first.
+Your spouse has not had the time to do that, so strap yourself in, hang on, and allow some emotion to be blown off at first.

 Let your spouse know you have been thinking about things they may want in the relationship.
 When you give them the list of things you thought would be important to them, ask what you missed and allow time for the discussion.